 Gain parameter.
 To

-learn more about the plot, see Interact with Plots in the Sensitivity Analysis Tool.
+learn more about the plot, see Interact with Plots in the Sensitivity Analyzer.

 You can make a contour plot of the evaluated results.
-To do so, select the evaluated result in the Results area of the tool, and choose a contour plot in the Plots tab of the tool.
+To do so, select the evaluated result in the Results area of the app, and choose a contour plot in the Plots tab of the app.

 The contour plot shows that the requirement does not vary systematically as a function

 Delay, but it does as a function of